 A 24-hour timer function can also be useful when you need it.

-And, this model comes in three colors: pure white, white and black, or white and blue.
+This model also comes in three colors: pure white, white and black, or white and blue.

 Portable Ventless Air Conditioner Buying Guide